 Very often, IUI is advised when the sperm count is moderately low with poor motility.
 Another reason may be sexual dysfunction wherein the male partner is unable to participate in normal intercourse.

-This is a condition where the lining which is within the uterine cavity (called endometrium) begins to grow in other places – namely the inside of the abdomen, covering the ovaries etc. Endometriosis can be of varying severity and is diagnosed by a laparoscopy.
+This is a condition where the lining which is within the uterine cavity (called endometrium) begins to grow in other places – namely the inside of the abdomen, covering the ovaries, etc. Endometriosis can be of varying severity and is diagnosed by laparoscopy.
 Endometriosis reduces your chance of conceiving and we often advise IUI to increase your chance to conceive.

 - Unexplained infertility

 Nearly 30% of couples who are investigated because they have not conceived have no identifiable problem.
 They have regular periods, they have normal fallopian tubes and the male partner has a normal sperm count/motility.
 This is termed ‘unexplained infertility’.
 These couples also need treatment to conceive and we often advise IUI

 In certain situations where the male partner has a medical problem like cancer requiring chemotherapy, we will be able to freeze the sperms before treatment to preserve sperms.
 We can then use it by IUI later.
 Similarly, in men traveling overseas, we could freeze the sperms for use during IUI

 Men who have no sperms may choose to have donor sperms.
 This will require IUI too.
 In other cases, men may carry a genetic disease and yet choose to have sperm donation to prevent passing on the problem to their offspring.

 This should be started at least a month before starting treatment.
 This is advised because it reduces the risk of spina bifida in your baby.